-- Direct Subsidized Loan: A federal loan awarded based on financial need.
-The government pays interest on your behalf while you’re in school at least six credit hours, as well as during a period of deferment and for the first six months after you leave school.
+- Direct Subsidized Loan: A federal loan award based on financial need.
+The government pays interest if borrowers are enrolled in at least six credit hours, as well as during a period of deferment and for the first six months after they leave school.

 - Direct Unsubsidized Loan: A federal loan available to students who are eligible for financial aid but may not qualify for a subsidized loan.
 Borrowers are responsible for paying all interest.

 - Private Loans: Available through corporate lenders with varying requirements.
 Consider private loans after exploring other options for assistance.